 Meet with student to discuss their EEP plan.

-Refer to Director of Experiential Learning (Co-op Committee if necessary) for additional guidance and approval.
+Refer to Director of Co-op and Career Development (Co-op Committee if necessary) for additional guidance and approval.

-Approve the student’s EEP application in Handshake in agreement with the Director of Experiential Learning (Co-op Committee if necessary).
+Approve the student’s EEP application in Handshake in agreement with the Director of Co-op and Career Development (Co-op Committee if necessary).

 Review and approve all EEP plan changes/updates that occur during semester.